mattrmaloney/covid-post-acute-care/README.md

 ### Calculation of hospital discharges

 The function *get_discharges* is used to calculate hospital discharges (both ICU and non-ICU).
-It assumes the data inputs match the structure of the Johns Hopkins COVID-19 model.
+It assumes the data inputs match the structure of the JHU IDD model.
 The needed inputs for the function include the hospitalizations parquet files.
 Within a parquet file it is assumed that there will be the following columns:

 * hosp_curr: COVID-19 patient census at the end of day.
-This is inclusive of ICU and non-IC.
+This is inclusive of ICU and non-ICU.
 This includes incidH.
 * incidH: New COVID-19 patients.
 This is inclusive of ICU and non-ICU COVID-19 patients.
 * icu_curr: COVID-19 ICU patient census at the end of day.
-This includes incidICU
+This includes incidICU.
 * incidICU: New COVID-19 ICU patients.
-* geoid: Geo location ID.
+* geoid: Geo location ID (state-county level).
 * time: Date.
 * sim_num: Simulation ID.